thacherT1D/webdevstuff/Dev_Environment/Setup_Development_Environment.desc.md

 By the end of this article you will have:

-- Installed and configured all required software.
+- Installed and configured the following software:
+  - Homebrew
+  - Cask
+  - iTerm2
+  - Git
+  - Postman
+  - Atom
+  - Chrome
+  - Node
-- Established an organized workspace for notes and projects.
+- Established an organized file structure / workspace for your notes and projects.

 # Computer Setup

 As developers, our computers are both a tool and a workspace.
 Ensuring we have the right tools and a well organized workspace will set us up for success.
-We're going to walk through creating a directory to keep all of our code, notes and projects.
-Further, we are going to install and configure all the software we need.
+We are going to install and configure all the software we need.
+Further, we're going to walk through creating a directory to keep all of our code, notes and projects.

 ## Homebrew